stackus/goht/README.md

 ```
 Inside the templates you must indent the contents of the template code at least once.
 This is a requirement of GoHT.

+### Template directives

+GoHT recognizes these template directives:
+- `@haml` starts a Haml template.
+- `@slim` starts a Slim template.
+- `@ego` starts an EGO template.
+- `@goht` starts a Haml template for backward compatibility, but **is deprecated**.
+- `@render` renders another template and can pass nested content to it.
+- `@children` renders nested content passed by `@render`.
+- `@slot` renders named slot content, optionally with default content.
+- `@attributes` expands dynamic attribute maps in Haml and Slim attributes.

 ## GoHT Syntax
 The Haml syntax is documented at the [Haml](http://haml.info/) website.
 Please see that site or the [Haml Reference](https://haml.info/docs/yardoc/file.REFERENCE.html) for more information.
 The Slim syntax is documented at the [Slim](https://slim-lang.com/) website.

-GoHT has implemented nearly all Haml and Slim syntax that are whitespace indented syntaxes.
-It also supports the EGO syntax which is a syntax more like normal HTML.
+GoHT implements the whitespace-indented Haml and Slim syntax features listed above.
+It also supports the EGO syntax, which is more like normal HTML.
 So, if you are already familiar with Haml, Slim, or are familiar with either EJS (Embedded JavaScript) or ERB (Embedded Ruby) then you should be able to jump right in.
 There are some minor differences that I will document in the next section.